 In Eugene Thacker and Alexander Galloway's book The Exploit: A Theory of Networks, the authors describe the symmetries of power bound with the narrative of 20th century U.S. Military actions: "a politics of symmetry rooted in opposed power blocs, a politics of asymmetry in which power blocs struggle against insurgent networks, and a second model of symmetry in which networked powers struggle against other networked powers."
-(2007:

-14) Galloway and Thacker's writing on the politics of symmetries parallels a century of major military-technological change, the most drastic transformation being in the very mediums through which war was fought.
+(2007: 14) Galloway and Thacker's writing on the "politics of symmetry" describes a century of major power struggles and consequent military-technological change, the most drastic transformation being in the very mediums through which war was fought.
 The politics of symmetry refers to the manner in which power is manifested in a conflict, and we thus can loosely describe the goal of war strategy to be the maintenance of a favourable political asymmetry.
+The developments in military technologies point to a shift of strategic thinking, driving the progression from the monolithic ground, air, and naval systems of the World Wars to the more nimble and guerrilla-tactics being adopted by the US Department of Defense in their counterterrorism agenda.
+These paradigm-shifts appear to be symptomatic of a complex socio-political move in the late 20th century, articulated in the theories of 'empire' and the control society.